 We don't sell your information to third parties.

-The outstanding principal balance of the loan
+• The unpaid principal balance of the mortgage

 We don't sell your information to third parties.